An Integrated Valuation and Risk Modelling approach to Dynamic DCF and Real Options

 Mining industry investments are exposed to many risks that will likely result in an investment performing differently than initially expected – sometimes disastrously so.
 Conventional mining investment analysis often relies on a static cash flow model built around a single representative scenario to assess the quality of the project.
 Unfortunately, these models provide limited insight into how an investment will perform in an uncertain world even with work arounds such as scenario price decks and sensitivity analysis.

-This course will show participants how to create a spreadsheet-based dynamic cash flow model and interpret the value and risk information it generates.
+This course will show participants how to create a spreadsheet-based dynamic cash flow and real option model and interpret the value and risk information it generates.
 It teaches participants how to overlay a description of project market uncertainty with a decision-tree to assess the value of project flexibility and the level of investor risk exposure.
 A case study based on the Blackwater Project in B.C.
-Canada demonstrates the shortcomings of static cash flow analysis and how a dynamic model can correct these shortcomings.
+Canada demonstrates the shortcomings of static cash flow analysis and how a dynamic real option model can correct these shortcomings.

 Who should attend?